jalanb/pym/docs/index.rst

 pym helps with editing code, not text.
 No Java neither.

 pym knows what code is, from a programmer's POV: controlled flow of data through manipulations.
-Although, preferrably manipulation.

-Code is expressed in a language, such as `Python <https://github.com/jalanb/pym/tree/master/pym>`_ or `Bash <https://github.com/jalanb/dotjab/tree/master/src>`_, etc.
+Code is expressed in a language, such as `Python <https://github.com/jalanb/pym/blob/master/pym/ast/parse.py#L9>`_ or `Bash <https://github.com/jalanb/parsher/blob/master/parsher/__init__.py#L9>`_, etc.

-Code is parsed to an NST, which is annotated with interesting properties of the code.
+Code is parsed to an `NST <https://github.com/jalanb/pym/blob/master/pym/ast/nodes.py#L5>`, which is annotated with interesting properties of the code.

 An NST is a "Named Syntax Tree", which links known names to known Syntax Trees.
 A "Syntax Tree" is provided by a (language-specific) parser, and can catch any runtime problems, providing source for each stack frame.